MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/keep-forecast-data-up-to-date.md

 # Maintain up-to-date forecast data

+You want the forecast data to be up-to-date so that you can make informed decisions.
 Forecast data is automatically recalculated after every 24 hours to keep the data current.
 You can also trigger a manual calculation if you want a change to be immediately reflected in the forecast.

 ## License and role requirements